 In many Chinese cities, history is not only recorded in books or museums, but also embodied in symbols, legends, and mythical creatures.
 Nanjing, one of China’s ancient capitals, has its own unique guardian figure — a mythical beast that represents protection, authority, and cultural continuity.

-This symbolic creature is more than a decorative image.
+Rather than serving as mere decoration, this symbolic creature carries layered historical and cultural meaning.
 It reflects how traditional Chinese culture blends mythology, geography, and political history into a single visual identity.

 A City Protected by Myth